UNINETTSigma2/documentation/training/material/2023-spring-best-practices/q_and_a-day1.md

 3. Comment: restaurant equivalent to Slurm backfill: "the table is reserved from 21:00 on but you can have it until then for a short dinner" :+1:

 4. When working with creating models I need to work more interactively for debugging and all that.
 How can that be done?
 I have been using Jupyter on the UiO system earlyer.
 Spyder would even be better. is this possible?
-    - great question. for these situations it is impractical to submit a job and wait few hours for it to start. for this you can submit an interactive job where you get an interactice allocation on a node.
+    - great question. for these situations it is impractical to submit a job and wait few hours for it to start. for this you can submit an interactive job where you get an interactive allocation on a node.
     - more info here: https://documentation.sigma2.no/jobs/interactive_jobs.html
     - inside an interactive allocation one can then start an editor or run debug/test jobs until the interactive allocation stops